juanmelafias/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+The project is intended for git beginners to learn the basics of this programming language

 ### Files used
 Include the files used